hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/lowering.md

 2. **Lowering Communication**: Extract the streams from the stencil IR.
 3. **Lowering computations**: Lower the computations to Spatial IR.

-## Replacing Accesses to Intermediate Fields

-Intermediate fields that are not materialized are replaced by the equivalent accesses to non-intermediate fields.

 ## Placement of Fields